programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 file in our directory.
 2. Two, we use the image file name to create the transcription and translation filenames.
 The command `${VARIABLE%.*}` takes a file and removes the file extension.
 The `%` command removes a suffix.
 The `.*` specifies that the suffix is a "." and whatever follows it.
 3. Three, the `sleep 1m` command stops the program from starting the next file for one minute.
 This allows the previous file to finish being translated and written, as well as spacing out your requests to the translation APIs so they will not block your IP.
-You may need to adjust the time as APIs change their policies on what constitutes "too many" requests.
+You may need to adjust the sleep time as APIs change their policies on what constitutes "too many" requests.

 The third and final bloc of code will create two folders for your transcriptions and translations.
-Then, it will move all the transcriptions to one folder and all the translations to another folder.
+Then it will move all the transcriptions to one folder and all the translations to another folder.
 ```
 mkdir $folder"_ocr"
 mkdir $folder"_translation"